-Put the device horizontal like shown in the image above.
-Ensure you strongly press the bottom plat with the thumbs.
+Put the device horizontal, like shown in the image above.
+Ensure you strongly press the bottom plate with the thumbs.

-Reduce the pressure of your thumbs and let softly glide down the bottom plate towards the table.
+Reduce the pressure of your thumbs and let the bottom plate softly glide down towards the table.

 Now, put one hand on top of the device and support the bottom plate with the other hand.